CCTV - installed by a professional, loved by homeowners and feared by the bad guys! At least, that's the way it should be.

 And what about the quality of the footage?
 Will you be able to get the settings right so your image is actually clear enough to see an intruder?
 Day or night?

-With a tweak of a few settings, this camera was corrected so that the features of the man walking into the building are crystal clear.
-The original settings caused motion blur, giving difficult to use footage and in extreme cases, failed prosecution!
+With the expert tweak of a few settings, a camera's images can be corrected so they are crystal clear.
+The original factory settings can cause motion blur, giving difficult to use footage and in extreme cases, failed prosecution!

 That's the value of using a professional CCTV company.